mrstefangrimm/TemplateStateMachine/README.md

 - TSM creates state machines with a smaller memory footprint than state machines using polymorphism (C++ virtual methods or C function pointers).
 - TSM uses C++ templates to generate the state machine.
-It is a modern, declarative way of programming.
+It uses a modern, declarative way of programming.